Partner, São Paulo, New York

-Alberto is the co-head of the firm’s Latin American practice and widely acknowledged for his far-reaching knowledge of both international and domestic markets and business environments.
-He has extensive experience in advising a global client base of leading corporations and financial institutions on complex, cross-border transactions, including public and private M&A transactions and international joint ventures, privatizations and financing transactions, as well as advising on U.S. domestic transactions.
+Alberto is co-head of the firm's Latin American practice and widely acknowledged for his far-reaching knowledge of both international and domestic markets and business environments.
+He headed the firm’s São Paulo office for four years and has extensive experience in advising a global client base of leading corporations and financial institutions on complex, cross-border transactions, including public and private M&A transactions and international joint ventures, privatizations and financing transactions, as well as advising on U.S. domestic transactions.

 Alberto has led on many market-leading deals in the U.S. and Latin America.
 Recent transactions of significance where substantial involvement can be disclosed include advising:

 - China Southern Power Grid International (HK) Co., Ltd. on its US$1.3bn acquisition of a 27.8% interest in Transelec S.A. from Brookfield Infrastructure Partners

 - Pampa Energía S.A. in the acquisition from Petroleo Brasileiro-Petrobras for its controlling stake in Petrobras Argentina S.A. for US$892m - as well as the Perez Companc family in the sale of the same asset to Petrobras 15 years earlier

 - DONG Energy Wind Power U.S. Inc. on its entry into a 50/50 joint venture with Eversource Energy to develop, construct and operate a utility-scale wind project off the coast of Massachusetts with the potential to generate over 2,000 megawatts of electricity

 - HSBC Latin America Holdings (UK) on the sale of its entire business in Brazil to Banco Bradesco